How to Create a Focal Point in Your Home Spaces

 You can’t keep your eyes from this beautiful tub and window focal point.
 Bright flowers contrast with the soft surroundings.

 Did you get inspired by seeing all the ideas for creating a focal point?
-I hope these 15 tips and ideas for creating that special focal point in your own home is helpful.
+I hope these 15 decorating ideas for creating that special dramatic effect in your own home is helpful.
 Be sure to PIN the post so you don’t forget.

 Hugs,